ellmetha/django-machina/docs/customization/overriding_applications.rst

   from machina.apps.forum_conversation.models import *  # noqa

-Your overridden application may need to add new models or modify *django-machina*'s own models.
-As stated in this snippet, custom models must be declared **before** the import of the *django-machina*'s models.
-This means that you can override a *django-machina* model in order to change the way it behaves if you want.
-Please refer to :doc:`recipes/overriding_models` to get detailed instructions on how to override *django-machina*'s models.
+Your overridden application may need to add new models or modify django-machina's own models.
+As stated in this snippet, custom models must be declared **before** the import of the django-machina's models.
+This means that you can override a django-machina model in order to change the way it behaves if you want.
+Please refer to :doc:`recipes/overriding_models` to get detailed instructions on how to override django-machina's models.

-Only importing *django-machina*'s models is not enough.
+Only importing django-machina's models is not enough.
 You have to ensure the models migrations can be used by your Django project.
 You have two possibilities to do so:

   * you can copy the content of the ``migrations`` folder from the application you want to override to your own local application
   * you can configure the ``MIGRATION_MODULES`` setting to reference the original migrations of the application you want to override

 ::